Burnout Recovery: The Freelancer's Guide

 TL;DR

 Freelance burnout is real and common.
 The signs include chronic exhaustion, cynicism about work, and declining productivity.
 Recovery requires rest (not just sleep), boundary-setting, and systemic changes to how you work.
-Prevention is better than cure—build recovery rituals into your weekly routine before you need them.
+Prevention is better than cure: build recovery rituals into your weekly routine before you need them.

-Recognizing the Warning Signs
+What Are the Warning Signs of Freelance Burnout?

 Physical Exhaustion